Fluctuations of the power variation of fractional Brownian motion in Brownian time: Proof of Theorem 1.1

-In addition, from Peccati-Tudor Theorem \ref{th:pec} and taking into account the orthogonality of Hermite polynomial with different orders, we deduce (\ref{eq:18bis}).
-(The detailed proof of this result is similar to the proof of (\ref{cv2})).
+In addition, from Peccati--Tudor Theorem \ref{th:pec} and taking into account the orthogonality of Hermite polynomial with different orders, we deduce (\ref{eq:18bis}).
+(The detailed proof of this result is similar to the proof of (\ref{cv2}).)

 As a consequence of (\ref{eq:18bis}), and thanks to the independence of $X$ and $Y$, we have that as $n \to \infty$,